ooni/ooni.org/content/about/glossary.md

 ### DNS resolver

-A DNS resolver is a server which maps domain names to IP address, operating like an "address book".
+A DNS resolver is a server which maps domain names to IP addresses, operating like an "address book".

-A DNS resolver manages DNS requests (for all the clients on its network) and is responsible for transforming host names (such as `twitter.com`) into IP addresses (such as `38.229.72.16`).
+A DNS resolver manages DNS requests (for all the clients on its network) and is responsible for transforming host (/domain) names (such as `twitter.com`) into IP addresses (such as `38.229.72.16`).

-Internet Service Providers (ISPs), amongst other service providers (such as Google), run DNS resolvers to map IP addresses to host names.
+Internet Service Providers (ISPs), amongst other service providers (such as Google), run DNS resolvers that can be queried to receive the IP address of a given website.

 ### DNS spoofing

-DNS spoofing (also referred to as "DNS injection") occurs when DNS queries are intercepted and spoofed DNS answers are injected in response.
+DNS spoofing (also referred to as "DNS injection") occurs when DNS queries are intercepted and spoofed (faked) DNS answers are injected in response.

 This does *not* involve [DNS misconfiguration](https://ooni.org/post/not-quite-network-censorship/), nor is it similar to DNS hijacking where DNS resolvers reply with a forged response.